espruino/EspruinoTools/README.md

   -o out.js               : Write the actual JS code sent to Espruino to a file -f firmware.bin         : Update Espruino's firmware to the given file
-                              Espruino must be in bootloader mode -e command              : Evaluate the given expression on Espruino If no file to upload is specified but you use -e, Espruino will not be reset
+                              Espruino must be in bootloader mode
+                              Optionally skip N first bytes of the bin file, -e command              : Evaluate the given expression on Espruino If no file to upload is specified but you use -e, Espruino will not be reset